Using a Fashion Mood Board to Design Your Clothing Line

 Design Services – $1100/style*

-*A surcharge is applied to complex styles for all services.
+*A surcharge applies to complex styles for all services.

 At TEG, we love translating your creative ideas and inspiration into captivating designs.
 That’s why we developed a Design Services Package that allows you to work directly with a professional designer and convert your fashion mood board into clear designs ready for development.